 It’s a soup made from the green leaves of molokhaya plant, flavoured with garlic, coriander, salt & pepper.

 My mother-in-law makes the best molokhaya soup in all Egypt.
-I love to eat it with rice, Egyptian flat bread (aish baladi) and chicken.
-It’s delicious.
-Just remember to eat it hot.
+I love to eat it with rice, Egyptian flatbread (aish baladi) and chicken.
+It’s delicious, especially while it’s still hot.
 When the soup gets cold, the texture becomes little slimy.

 Here is a picture of my molokhia shrimp soup.
 Yes, you can try molokhia with seafood as well.